-The fund may lend its securities so long as such loans do not represent more than 331/3% of its total assets.
+A fund may lend its securities so long as such loans do not represent more than 331/3% of its total assets.
 As collateral for the loaned securities, the borrower gives the lending portfolio collateral equal to at least 100% of the value of the loaned securities.
-The collateral will consist of cash or cash equivalents (short-term U.S. Treasury securities or government money market funds).
+The collateral will consist of cash (including U.S. dollars and foreign currency), cash equivalents or securities issued or guaranteed by the U.S. government or its agencies or instrumentalities.
 The borrower must also agree to increase the collateral if the value of the loaned securities increases.
-If the market value of the loaned securities, the borrower may request that some collateral be returned.
+If the market value of the loaned securities declines, the borrower may request that some collateral be returned.